floweredscarf/su25/labs/lab09/index.md

 ### Limit Definition

-An alternative, calculus-based [limit definition][] is also sometimes useful, as you can apply L'Hopital's Rule to derive asymptotic simplifications like dropping multiplicative constants and additive lower-order terms.
+An alternative, the calculus-based [limit definition][] is also sometimes useful, as you can apply L'Hopital's Rule to derive asymptotic simplifications like dropping multiplicative constants and additive lower-order terms.